Indexes, Keys and References

 Design Rationale

-While commas could theoretically appear in key values, such cases can be avoided by disallowing commas in fields used as keys.
-This keeps index representation simple and efficient.
+Although commas could theoretically appear in key values, such cases can be avoided by disallowing commas in fields that are used as keys.
+This keeps composite key representation simple, deterministic, and efficient.

-2. Referencing Parts of a Multi-Key: A multi-key index can be referenced either as a whole or by individual parts using the key[index] syntax, where the index is zero-based.
+4. Referencing Parts of a Composite Key: A multi-key index may be referenced either as a whole or by addressing individual components using the key[index] syntax.

 *[vr_key]*